grzpab/ts-envvar/README.md

 # @grzpab/ts-envvar

-A library for managing environment variables in TypeScript projects
+A library for managing environment variables in TypeScript projects.

 ## Content
 The library contains five functions, one for asserting non-nullability and four